kuali/rice/impl/src/main/resources/schema/readme.txt

 User.xsd - User schema.
 This just specifies an <any> child element and will need more testing against actual institutional plugin service implementations

-Workgroup.xsd - Workgroup schema.
+Group.xsd - Group schema.
 This just specifies an <any> child element and will need more testing against actual institutional plugin service implementations

 DocumentType.xsd - DocumentType schema.  routePath and routeNode elements specify an <any> child element.
 We need to revisit this.
 Since the current format would probably generate a duplicative schema, and since we have to plan for customization and integration with custom nodes down the road in the future, I have punted on this.